 Why dental assisting is more than just a job

 Do you ever feel that dental assisting is your calling?
 You’re not alone.
-According to DANB’s new Salary and Satisfaction Survey, 78% of dental assistants believe dental assisting is a career — not just a job.
+According to DANB’s most recent Dental Assistants Salary and Satisfaction Survey, 78% of dental assistants believe dental assisting is a career — not just a job.

-Why are dental assistants so passionate about their careers?
-Here are a few of the reasons it’s a viable, worthwhile path.
+Why are dental assistants so passionate about their work?
+Here are a few of the reasons it’s a viable, worthwhile career path for many.

 It takes in-depth training and education.

 Not just anyone can be a dental assistant.
-Just like dentists and hygienists, dental assistants are highly trained and educated to provide the best patient care.
+Just like dentists and hygienists, dental assistants have wide-ranging clinical knowledge, and they are highly trained to provide the best patient care.
 Each state has training and education requirements to hold certain job titles and perform specific duties in the dental office.
 View the requirements for your state to learn more.

 While dental assisting doesn’t require a college degree, state credentials are often needed to hold more advanced job titles and perform expanded duties.
 Some dental assistants are trained on the job by their dentist, but many in the profession complete dental assisting educational programs offered by technical or vocational schools.